Gilbert Islands

 The Gilbert Islands (Tungaru; formerly Kingsmill or King's-Mill Islands) are a chain of sixteen atolls and coral islands in the Pacific Ocean, about halfway between Papua New Guinea and Hawaii.
-They constitute the main part of the nation of Kiribati (the name of which is a rendering of “Gilberts” in the phonology of the indigenous Gilbertese).
+They constitute the main part of the country of Kiribati (the name of which is a rendering of "Gilberts" in the phonology of the indigenous Gilbertese).

 Geography

-The atolls and islands of the Gilbert Islands are arranged in an approximate north-to-south line.
+The atolls and islands of the Gilbert Islands lie in an approximate north-to-south line.
 The northernmost island in the group, Makin, it is approximately 420 nmi from southernmost, Arorae, as the crow flies.
 Geographically, the equator is the dividing line between the northern and southern Gilbert Islands.
 However, the International Hydrographic Organization (IHO) considers the entire Gilbert islands group to be in the South Pacific Ocean.

 Another way to group the Gilbert Islands is according to their former administrative districts, which were known as the Northern, Central, and Southern Gilberts.
 (Tarawa was once a separate district as well).

 At one time, a subset of the northern Gilbert islands was known as Scarborough Islands and a subset of the southern Gilberts as the Kingsmill Group; in some 19th century texts, this last name of Kingsmills was applied to the entire Gilberts group.

 Geologically, the Gilberts and the Ratak chain of the Marshall Islands to their north together form a continuous chain of seamounts.